CronCats/docs/content/docs/croncat-dao.md

 |Commander|Proposal|Proposes reimbursements, work initiatives, development bounties, marketing initiatives & other types of works created for furthering the growth of cron.
 Commanders receive differing levels of access to things like social, discussion, development session & more based on longevity and work completed.|

 ### Proposal Types
-Treasury Proposal: Items relating to or including fund or token allocation & staking accounting.
+* **Treasury Proposal**: Items relating to or including fund or token allocation & staking accounting.
-Operation Cost Proposal: Items that pay individuals for a certain finalized development or marketing initiative.
+* **Operation Cost Proposal**: Items that pay individuals for a certain finalized development or marketing initiative.
-Custom Operation: Special contract function calls that can include core runtime settings, interacting with other dApps or upgrading core contracts.
+* **Custom Operation**: Special contract function calls that can include core runtime settings, interacting with other dApps or upgrading core contracts.
 Council Change: Adding/Removing council members only when deemed appropriate by DAO.

 ### Core Operations: